 The Catalog pane is usually available when you create or open a project.
 Once closed, you can open it again by doing the following:

-The catalog view provides a rich gallery experience for exploring items.
-This can be helpful if you aren't sure which item to use, especially if you are accessing the active portal for the first time or if you use ArcGIS Pro infrequently.
-You can immediately see an item's name, type, and thumbnail, if one is available, and additional information in the details panel.
-For most items, the Details tab displays the item's metadata.
-For spatial datasets and maps, the Preview tab lets you visualize the data.
-For a style, you can preview the symbols, scale bars, north arrows, and other style items it contains; you can also modify a style item's properties.
+The tiles display type in the catalog view provides a gallery experience for exploring items.
+This can be helpful if you aren't sure which item to use, especially if you're accessing the active portal for the first time or if you use ArcGIS Pro infrequently.
+You can immediately see an item's name, type, thumbnail, and date if this information is available.

+Additional information is available in the details panel.
+The Metadata tab displays metadata for most items.
+For spatial datasets and maps, the Geography tab allows you to visualize the data.
+For tabular datasets, the Table tab allows you to visualize the data.
+For a style, you can preview the symbols, scale bars, north arrows, and other style items it contains, and modify a style item's properties in the details panel.

 In the catalog view, you can do the following: